WestDRI/wgpages/content/julia202202/julia-01-intro-language.md

 ### Fun fact

-Julia supports unicode.
+{{<a "https://docs.julialang.org/en/v1/manual/unicode-input/" "Julia supports unicode">}}.
 In a Julia REPL, type the following, followed by the TAB key:

 ```{jl}
 \:snail: